Hepatitis B Virus (HBV)

 This refers to a short-term infection that occurs within 6 months after someone is infected with the virus.
 Some people are able to clear the disease from their system without having any symptoms and without needing any treatment or hospitalization.
 People who clear the virus from their system without requiring treatment get immune to the hepatitis B virus and cannot get infected with the virus again.

 Chronic Hepatitis B Virus Infection

 This refers to the lifelong infection with the hepatitis B virus.
 The chances that a person will be chronically infected with the hepatitis B virus is dependent on their age, at which the person gets infected with the virus.
 More than 90% of infants that are infected with the hepatitis B virus will develop a chronic infection compared to 5% of adults that will become chronically infected with the hepatitis B virus.
 15%-25% of chronically infected persons will develop chronic liver disease.
-As time progresses, the hepatitis virus can cause serious health issues including lover damage, cirrhosis, liver cancer and even death.
+As time progresses, the hepatitis virus can cause serious health issues including liver damage, cirrhosis, liver cancer and even death.
 An estimated 3,000 people in the United States die from HBV-related illness per year.

 Transmission: How is Hepatitis B Spread?